More-Than-Solitaire/Tabs-Lite/docs/README.md

 ## iOS Support

 We don't support iOS at this time, and don't have any plans to in the future.
 However, the share link is designed to fall back to a web app should the native app not be installed, so feel free to share with your friends on iOS anyway.
+If you know an iOS dev that would like to work on this, have them get in touch!